davisyoshida/abnormal-floats/README.md

-The distribution clearly varies with block size, so there can't be a single code which is simultaneously optimal for all block sizes!
+The distribution clearly varies with block size, so it can't be the case that NF4 is simultaneously optimal for all of them!
 The weird spikes on the ends aren't artifacts, they're due to the fact that it's guaranteed that at least one sample will take the value -1 or 1 after scaling.
-I was curious whether this converged to some well-known distribution on [-1, 1], so I [asked](https://stats.stackexchange.com/questions/616752/does-the-following-distribution-converge-to-anything/616846#616846) stats.SE and it converges (slowly) to a point mass on 0.
+I was curious whether this converged to some well-known distribution, so I [asked](https://stats.stackexchange.com/questions/616752/does-the-following-distribution-converge-to-anything/616846#616846) stats.SE.
+It turns out that it just slowly converges to a point mass on 0, meaning that at very large block sizes the outer code values will be mostly unused.

 Due to this, the NF4 code can't be optimal for this setting, since for large enough block sizes almost all the values will get mapped to 0!
 What went wrong in their reasoning?
 I think the issue is that their analysis is correct if you have a fixed scale factor, but not if it's data dependent, leading to a worse and worse relationship to the typical spread of your values as you increase the block size.

 ## Searching for block-size dependent codes
 Prior to the QLora release, I was trying to guess what the NF4 type might be based on random tidbits.
 Since I'm an ML researcher in 2023, I just tried to minimize the squared quantization error with Adam.
-That worked okay, but not amazingly, so I switched to optimizing absolute error instead:
+That worked okay, but not amazingly.
+Switching to minimizing absolute error instead gave me much better results:

 ```python